saaduddin555/Python/Python notes_3.md

 * Formatting Strings:

+ex:

+name = "manny"
+number = len(name) *  3
+print("Hello{}, your lucky number is {}".format(name, number))

+Explanantion:
+In this example, we have two variables, name and number.
+We generate a string that has those variables in it by using the curly brackets placeholder to show where the variables should be written.
+We then pass the variables as a parameter to the format method.
+See how it doesn't matter that name is a string and number is an integer?
+The format method deals with that, so we don't have to.
+Pretty neat, right?
+The curly brackets aren't always empty.
+By using certain expressions inside those brackets, we can take advantage of the full power of the format expression.
+Heads up, this can get complex fast.
+If at any point, you get confused, don't panic, you only really need to understand the basic usage of the format method we just saw.
+One of the things we can put inside the curly brackets is the name of the variable we want in that position to make the whole string more readable.
+This is particularly relevant when the text can get rewritten or translated and the variables might switch places.

+Ex2:

+name = "manny"
+number = len(name) *  3
+print("Your lucky number is {number}, {name}.".format(name=name, number=len(name)*3))

+Explanation:
+In our earlier example, we could rewrite the message to make the variables appear in a different order.
+In that case, we'd need to pass the parameters to format in a slightly different way.Because we're using placeholders with variable names, the order in which the variables are passed to the format function doesn't matter.
+But for this to work, we need to set the names we're going to use and assign a value to them inside the parameters to format.

+EX3:

+price = 7.5
+with_tax = price * 1.09
+print(price,with_tax)

+Let's say you want to output the price of an item with and without tax.
+Depending on what the tax rate is, the number might be a long number with a bunch of decimals.
+So if something costs $7.5 without tax and the tax rate is 9%, the price with tax would be $8.175.
+First off, ouch, and also, since there's no such thing as half a penny anymore, that number doesn't make sense.
+So to fix this we can make the format function print only two decimals, like this.

+Ex4:
+price = 7.5
+with_tax = price * 1.09
+print("base price: ${:.2f}. with tax: ${:.2f}".format(price, with_tax))

+Explanation:
+In this case between the curly brackets we're writing a formatting expression.
+There are a bunch of different expressions we can write.
+These expressions are needed when we want to tell Python to format our values in a way that's different from the default.
+The expression starts with a colon to separate it from the field name that we saw before.
+After the colon, we write .2f.
+This means we're going to format a float number and that there should be two digits after the decimal dot.

+Ex5:

+def to_celsius(x):
+    return (x-32)*5/9
+for x in range(0,101,10):
+    print("{:>3}F | {:>6.2f} C".format(x, to_celsius(x)))

+Explanation:
+Our table looked kind of ugly because it was full of float numbers that had way too many decimal digits.
+Using the format function, we can make it look a lot nicer.
+In these two expressions we're using the greater than operator to align text to the right so that the output is neatly aligned.
+In the first expression we're saying we want the numbers to be aligned to the right for a total of three spaces.
+In the second expression we're saying we want the number to always have exactly two decimal places and we want to align it to the right at six spaces.
+We can use string formatting like this to make the output of our program look nice and also to generate useful logging and debugging messages.
+Over the course of my sysadmin career, I've grown used to formatting strings to create more informative error messages.
+They help me understand what's going on with a script that's failing.
+There's a ton more formatting options you can use when you need them.

 Modify the student_grade function using the format method, so that it returns the phrase "X received Y% on the exam".
 For example, student_grade("Reed", 80) should return "Reed received 80% on the exam".